Quail Hunting in Mississippi

 number of public lands that are open to quail hunting in

-Refuges, and U.S. Army Corps of Engineers lands (see links below).
+Forests, National Wildlife Refuges, and Army Corps of Engineers

-The presence and abundance of quail on these areas vary depending
+lands.
+The presence and abundance of quail on these areas vary

 emphasis on quail and other small game by the Mississippi